12 Best Things To Do In Key West

 1. Sunset Celebration at Mallory Square

-Sunset Celebration is incredible.
-It’s held every night at (you guessed it) sunset.
-Local vendors, artists, margarita makers, and performers come out to entertain you while you shop and enjoy the most incredible sunset you will witness.
+Sunset Celebration is an incredible Key West must see.
+It’s held every night at — you guessed it — sunset.
+Local vendors, artists, margarita makers, and performers come out to entertain you while you shop and enjoy one of the most incredible sunsets you’ll ever see.

-I visited a few beaches in Key West, Florida but the ones that stick out to me (one year later) are both Smathers Beach and the beach at Fort Zachary.
+I visited a few Key West beaches both times I was there, but the places that stuck out to me (one year later!) are Smathers Beach and the beach at Fort Zachary.

-They both had powdery sand and a breathtaking view.
-It’s one of my favorite things to do in Key West.
+They both feature powdery white sand and breathtaking views.
+Spending the day at either one of them is truly one of the best things to do in Key West!